Meeting Documents & 508 Compliance

 In the left pane of the application window, view the Accessibility Checker results.
-It will display the number of issues in each main category in parenthesis.
+It will display the number of issues in each main category in parentheses.
 Expand each category to view any issues found in that category.
-Items that pass will be indicated by a green check mark and items that fail will be marked with a white x in a red circle.
+Items that pass will be indicated by a green checkmark and items that fail will be marked with a white x in a red circle.
 Right-click on a failed issue for more options such as "Explain" or, in some cases, "Fix."

 Fix Your PDF Accessibility Issues

 The number and difficulty level of issues you may encounter can vary greatly.
-However, if we're simply talking about text-only agenda and minutes documents and you've followed all of the tips in this primer thus far, you're probably going to have minimal work to do.
+However, if we're simply talking about text-only documents and you've followed all of the tips in this primer thus far, you're probably going to have minimal work to do.
 This guide will not attempt to address the numerous, and at times highly-technical, fixes for most PDF issues.
-Instead we will cover a couple of common and simple quick fixes for a typical basic document.
+Instead, we will cover a couple of common and simple quick fixes for a typical basic document.

 Adobe Acrobat Pro has extensive documentation covering each of the issues you may encounter and this information can be easily found by right-clicking on any issue and selecting "Explain" from the context menu.
 This will open a new tab in a browser and should scroll to the specific issue in the Acrobat User Guide.
 At the time of writing, that user guide can be found at https://helpx.adobe.com/acrobat/user-guide.html, and the relevant information is located in the section titled Accessibility, Tags, And Reflow.

 Not only does the title tell your users what this document is about but it also becomes the text for the link that a Google search finds.
 Often a converted Microsoft Word document inserts the title with the .docx extension and whatever other random file-naming conventions we have come up with.
 So even if this one passes, it's a good idea to go in there and clean it up.